stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 my host whenever I paused to analyse it; for much as I had instinctively liked Akeley as revealed in his correspondence, I now found that he filled me with a distinct repulsion.
 His illness ought to have excited my pity; but instead, it gave me a kind of shudder.
-He was so rigid and inert and corpse-like&mdash;and that incessant whispering was so hateful and unhuman!
+He was so rigid and inert and corpse-like--and that incessant whispering was so hateful and unhuman!

-  It occurred to me that this whispering was different from anything else of the kind I had ever heard; that, despite the curious motionlessness of the speaker&rsquo;s moustache-screened lips, it had a latent strength and carrying-power remarkable for the wheezings of an asthmatic.
+  It occurred to me that this whispering was different from anything else of the kind I had ever heard; that, despite the curious motionlessness of the speaker's moustache-screened lips, it had a latent strength and carrying-power remarkable for the wheezings of an asthmatic.
-I had been able to understand the speaker when wholly across the room, and once or twice it had seemed to me that the faint but penetrant sounds represented not so much weakness as deliberate repression&mdash;for what reason I could not guess.
+I had been able to understand the speaker when wholly across the room, and once or twice it had seemed to me that the faint but penetrant sounds represented not so much weakness as deliberate repression--for what reason I could not guess.
 From the first I had felt a disturbing quality in their timbre.
-Now, when I tried to weigh the matter, I thought I could trace this impression to a kind of subconscious familiarity like that which had made Noyes&rsquo;s voice so hazily ominous.
+Now, when I tried to weigh the matter, I thought I could trace this impression to a kind of subconscious familiarity like that which had made Noyes's voice so hazily ominous.
 But when or where I had encountered the thing it hinted at, was more than I could tell.

-  One thing was certain&mdash;I would not spend another night here.
+  One thing was certain--I would not spend another night here.
 My scientific zeal had vanished amidst fear and loathing, and I felt nothing now but a wish to escape from this net of morbidity and unnatural revelation.
 I knew enough now.
-It must indeed be true that cosmic linkages do exist&mdash;but such things are surely not meant for normal human beings to meddle with.
+It must indeed be true that cosmic linkages do exist--but such things are surely not meant for normal human beings to meddle with.

   Blasphemous influences seemed to surround me and press chokingly upon my senses.